Donrwalsh/curiouser-paradox/train-of-thought.md

 - [ ] Continue the Github actions workflow to the point of deployment upon successful completion of previous steps.

+Adventures in Docker!
+Deployment of the app won't be on a Raspberry Pi forever, so containerization is appealing.
+Found a generic Dockerfile and am building with the `docker build -t frontend .` command.
+Note that Docker Desktop needs to be running for `>docker ...` commands to work at all.
+Turned that on as a startup app.
+Had some trouble with any and all build commands because importing the bootstrap styles to override the primary color makes the size of my styles file exceed allowed budgets, so I tweaked that setting.
+Interested if there's a way to sidestep this, because it kinda kills the purpose of having this budget setting - though I wasn't aware of it until now, so idk.

+Lots of trouble with this one.
+Seems that it all boiled down to an issue with running the start command with a `.` at the end that lead to all these cryptic permission errors in the logs on the container which would immediately exit without fail.
+In any case, the result works locally and runs the docker image with a combo platter of the new `>npm run build:docker` and `>npm run start:docker` scripts.
+With this commit, I'm also going to try having github actions do the docker version of build!

 ## Couldn't Have Done it Without You

 - https://stackoverflow.com/questions/63429380/how-to-serve-static-images-in-nestjs